Last Updated: March 26, 2026

 Columnaris

 Columnaris appears as white or grayish patches on the body, fins, or mouth.
-Often mistaken for a fungal infection, it’s actually caused by Flavobacterium columnare and tends to show up in tanks with poor water quality or overcrowding.
+Often mistaken for a fungal infection, it’s actually caused by Flavobacterium columnare and will show up in tanks with poor water quality or overcrowding.
 Treatment involves antibacterial medications and addressing the underlying water quality issues.

 Stress-Related Color Fading